sollano/forestmangr/README.md

 #> 6      1     2  38.4  20.3   900  80    10.5
 ```

-Now, we can fit a model for S estimatation.
-With `nls_table`, we can fit
+Now, we can fit a model for Site estimatation.
+With `nls_table`, we can
-a non-linear model, extract it’s coefficients, and merge it with the
+fit a non-linear model, extract it’s coefficients, and merge it with the
 original data in one line.
 Here we’ll use Chapman & Richards model:

 ``` r